Russell Bufalino: Apalachin meeting

 In 1957, after taking control of the Luciano crime family from boss Frank Costello, boss Vito Genovese wanted to legitimize his new power by holding a national Cosa Nostra meeting.
 Genovese elected Buffalo, New York boss and Commission member, Stefano "the Undertaker" Magaddino, who in turn chose northeastern Pennsylvania crime boss Joseph Barbara and Bufalino to oversee all the arrangements.

 On November 14, 1957, powerful Mafiosi from the United States and Italy convened at Barbara's estate in Apalachin, New York.
 Cuba was one of the Apalachin topics of discussion, particularly the gambling and narcotics smuggling interests of La Cosa Nostra on the island.
 The international narcotics trade was also an important topic on the agenda.
 The New York garment industry interests and rackets, such as loansharking to the business owners and control of garment centre trucking, were other important topics on the Apalachin agenda.

 A local state trooper named Edgar D. Croswell had been aware that Carmine Galante had been stopped by state troopers following a visit to Barbara's estate the previous year.
 A check of Galante by the troopers found that he was driving without a license and that he had an extensive criminal record in New York City.
 In the time preceding the November 1957 meeting, trooper Croswell had Barbara's house under occasional surveillance.
 He had become aware that Barbara's son was reserving rooms in local hotels along with the delivery of a large quantity of meat from a local butcher to the Barbara home.
 That made Croswell suspicious, and he, therefore, decided to keep an eye on Barbara's house.
-When the state police found many luxury cars parked at Barbara's home they began taking down license plate numbers.
-Having found that many of these cars were registered to known criminals, state police reinforcements came to the scene and began to set up a roadblock.
+When the state police found many luxury cars parked at Barbara's home they took down license plate numbers.
+Having found that many of these cars were registered to known criminals, state police reinforcements came to the scene and set up a roadblock.

 Having barely started their meeting, Bartolo Guccia, a Castellammare del Golfo native and Barbara employee, spotted a police roadblock while leaving Barbara's estate.
 Guccia later said he was returning to the Barbara home to check on a fish order.
 Some attendees attempted to drive away but were stopped by the roadblock.
 Others trudged through the fields and woods ruining their expensive suits before they were caught.
 Many Mafiosi escaped through the woods surrounding the Barbara estate.

 The police stopped a car driven by Bufalino, whose passengers included Genovese and three other men, at a roadblock as they left the estate; Bufalino said that he had come to visit his sick friend, Barbara.
 All those apprehended were fined, up to $10,000 each, and given prison sentences ranging from three to five years, however, all the convictions were overturned on appeal in 1960.